 Both my husband and I have been living in South Florida since we were kids, so Disney has always been fairly close to where we live.
 I have always been in love with theme parks and I love the thrill of riding roller coasters.

-At one point in my later childhood, my mom and I had seasonal passes and would go regularly on weekends and would have a blast enjoying every park.
+At one point in my later childhood, my mom and I had seasonal passes.
+We would go regularly on weekends and would have a blast enjoying every park.

 My husband and I decided a few weeks before our son’s third birthday to take the kids to Disney with our family.
-We brought my husband’s family (parents and sister) so we were 5 adults and two toddlers (our daughter is 1.5).
+We brought my husband’s family (parents and sister).
+So we were 5 adults and two toddlers (our daughter is 1.5).

 We decided on a quick weekend trip where we would only be at the Magic Kingdom Park for one day because anything more than that would be exhausting and expensive.